-Social Proof Types Explained: Which One Works at Each Funnel Stage?
+Social Proof Types & Styles Explained: Which Format Works at Each Funnel Stage?

 Social proof isn’t just a marketing tactic — it’s the mechanism behind every decision users make.
 The true power of social proof lies in its ability to remove uncertainty before logic even kicks in.
 People don’t convert because of features alone; they convert because doubt disappears.